 Not an Ad but a matter of preference.
 Whenever you do a search using the Cortana taskbar, all results are fetched from Bing, What if you want Google to answer your queries.

 Though there isn’t a direct way to correct this, we have found a workaround for you.
-Set Mozilla Firefox as your default browser and all your queries from the Cortana search bar will be redirected to default search engine of Firefox, cool isn’t it!
+Set Mozilla Firefox as your default browser and all your queries from the Cortana search bar will be redirected to the default search engine of Firefox, cool, isn’t it!

-At the very start, Microsoft assigns you unique advertising ID which can be used to track your movement across Windows Store apps, and serve you ads accordingly.
+At the very start, Microsoft assigns your unique advertising ID which can be used to track your movement across Windows Store apps and serve you ads accordingly.
 It’s enabled by default but you can disable it by diving into Settings > Privacy > General and slide “Let apps use my advertising ID for experience across apps (turning this off will reset your ID)” to off.

 Now, if you want to disable ads in Solitaire and Minesweeper, sorry nothing can be done in this regard (sigh).